RichardCernansky/xmem_trajectory/README.md

     - fixed size of future timestamps
     - using ego vehicle coordinates
     - mask computation on-the-fly
+    - fused (LidDAR + RGB) channel weights = 3 + n_lidar

     - paralelize the training loops
-    - resonnet into 2d and into memory and turn on long term
+    - ReasonNet into 2d and into memory and turn on long term
     - decide on reimplementation of prioritizing prototypes
     - improve classification head